jenniferbacon01/CV/README.md

 #### Ruby

-- Due to complete Makers Academy course in October as a junior level full stack Ruby developer, with some experience in JavaScript, CSS and html.
+- Due to complete Makers Academy course in mid-October as a junior level full stack developer in Ruby and JavaScript.

 ## Education